Tawny frogmouth: Description

 Tawny frogmouths are large, big-headed birds that can measure from 34 to 53 cm long.
 Weights have been recorded up to 680 g in the wild (and perhaps even more in captivity), but these are exceptionally high.
 In the nominate race, 55 males were found to weigh a mean of 354 g, while 39 females weighed a mean of 297 g, with a range between both of 157 to 555 g.
 Among the subspecies P. s. brachypterus, 20 unsexed birds were found to average 278 g with a range of 185 to 416 g.
 In P. s. phalaenoides, a weight range of 205 to 364 g was reported.
 Thus, in terms of average if not maximal body mass, the tawny is a bit smaller than its relative, the Papuan frogmouth.
+On average, the life expectancy of wild tawny frogmouths is up to 14 years and for those in captivity, as high as 30+ years.
 Tawny frogmouths are stocky and compact with rounded wings and short legs.
 They have wide, heavy, olive-grey to blackish bills that are hooked at the tip and topped with distinctive tufts of bristles.
 Their eyes are large and yellow, a trait shared by owls.
-However they are not forward facing like an owls.
+However, they are not forward facing like an owl's.

 Tawny frogmouths have three distinct colour morphs, grey being the most common in both sexes.
 Males of this morph have silver-grey upperparts with black streaks and slightly paler underparts with white barring and brown to rufous mottling.
 Females of this morph are often darker with more rufous mottling.
 Females of the subspecies P. s. strigoides have a chestnut morph and females of the subspecies P. s. phalaenoides have a rufous morph.
 Leucistic or albinistic all-white aberrant plumage for this species has been documented.